-21 That is, the 0.28 percentage-point increase in the lending growth shortfall (from Table IV) was covered by a 0.13 percentage-point increase in other borrowing, a 0.11 percentage-point decrease in liquid assets, and a 0.04 percentage-point increase in interbank borrowing.
+&lt;sup>23 That is, the 0.28 percentage-point increase in the lending growth shortfall (from Table VI) was covered by a 0.13 percentage-point increase in other borrowing, a 0.11 percentage-point decrease in liquid assets, and a 0.04 percentage-point increase in interbank borrowing.
+At the same time, there is evidence that commitments-banks significantly withdrew from lending on the interbank market until 2008:Q3.
 Afonso, Kovner, and Schoar (2011) also show that the interbank market rationed riskier banks and did not expand to meet latent demand.
 Note that banks with much real-estate lending covered most of their shortfall by running down liquid assets (including into the second year when there was no inflow of deposit funds at real-estate banks).

-We have shown empirically that a bank's exposure to liquidity demand risk was an important determinant of its deposit funding position, its rates on deposits and the extent to which the bank took offsetting draws on its liquid assets and borrowing actions, controlling for a range of solvency risk measures.
-Therefore, at a basic level, the hypothesis that a bank's liquidity risk can be collapsed into solvency risk is rejected.
-However, theory predicts a relation between liquidity risk and solvency risk, even when these two risks can be easily separated conceptually.
-For example, in the model by Rochet and Vives (2004) an otherwise solvent bank may be illiquid when investors receive a negative signal on the future realization of the return on the bank's assets and withdraw early.
-In their model, there is an intermediate range of fundamentals (solvency) in which a coordination failure can occur.
+(solvency) in which a coordination failure can occur.
 But this range diminishes as the strength of fundamentals increases or as the adverse selection premium on a bank's asset sales diminishes.
 Similarly, in the model by Diamond and Rajan (2005), a higher risk of insolvency leads to a socially detrimental outcome because the bank is forced to sell not only the late project loans but also other loans that would soon deliver real liquidity and for which the banker has an advantage in collection skills, exacerbating an aggregate liquidity shortage.